- President, Business Operations

 Woolworth’s efforts have also firmly planted AmericanAirlines Arena on the map of elite venues hosting such world-class acts as Madonna, Marc Anthony, Beyoncé, Lady Gaga, Billy Joel, U2, Paul McCartney, Justin Bieber, Miley Cyrus, Phish, Taylor Swift, Bruno Mars, One Direction, Justin Timberlake, Coldplay and many others that play before sold-out crowds.
 The Arena also secured the 2004 and 2005 MTV Video Music Awards, the first two times in the award show’s history it was hosted outside of New York City or Los Angeles.
-Popular family shows that make annual stops at the Arena include classic favorites Disney On Ice, the Harlem Globetrotters and the RB&BB Circus.
+Popular family shows that make annual stops at the Arena include classic favorites Disney On Ice and the Harlem Globetrotters.

 The AmericanAirlines Arena is also a celebrated leader in the facilities industry due to Woolworth’s leadership.
-The Arena maintained its ticket ranking as the #1 arena in Florida, climbed to #4 (previously #7) in the United States, while placing 15th in the world according to Pollstar’s 2016 year-end rankings of the world’s top arenas.
+The Arena maintained its ticket ranking as the #1 arena in Florida for the third consecutive year, #6 in the United States, while placing 18th in the world according to Pollstar’s 2017 year-end rankings of the world’s top arenas.

 Woolworth’s primary responsibility consists of directing and overseeing all non-basketball aspects of the organization from Marketing and Community Affairs to Sales and Service, Human Resources, Merchandising, Finance, Event and Arena Operations, and more.
 His efforts have created a professional cutting edge atmosphere for both the employees and the customers.